 When using a substance we essentially have found a way to instantly make “bad” feelings go away.
-The problem though is that when the substance’ effect wears off we are left with the withdrawal PLUS the “bad” feeling, solution: take a nother drink or hit or whatever.
+Our own little secret shortcut.
+The problem though is that when the substance’ effect wears off we are left with the withdrawal PLUS the “bad” feeling, solution: take another drink or hit or whatever.
 An addict has spent much time avoiding “bad” feelings and part of getting sober is having to face the reality of dealing with these again… Let me see if I can help.

 What are feelings?
 Why do we have good and bad ones?
 Can’t we just feel good all the time?

 Try to think of a list of positive feelings; “joy, glad, happiness, pleasure, content, glee, cheerful…” These are essentially the same emotion, [happiness].

 Now think of a list of negative feelings; “depression, loneliness, doubt, envy, boredom, anger, disgust, guilt, despair, worry, stressed…” a much more extensive list don’t you think.

 Why is this, why do we have one good emotion but a whole bucketfull of bad ones.

 A quick google search reveals that it takes more facial muscles to frown than to smile.